-Chronic stress and inflammation is being tied directly to anxiety.
+Chronic stress and inflammation are being tied directly to anxiety.

-The effects of stress on GABA levels is well documented.
-A few quick take-aways:
+The effects of stress on GABA levels are well documented.
+A few quick takeaways:

-Chronic stress impairs GABAergic control of amygdala through suppressing the tonic GABAA receptor currents.
+Chronic stress impairs GABAergic control of the amygdala through suppressing the tonic GABAA receptor currents.

-This just means that chronic stress interferes with GABA signalling in the key area for anxiety...the Amygdala.
+This just means that chronic stress interferes with GABA signaling in the key area for anxiety...the Amygdala.

-Interestingly, when they then introduced anti-inflammatory, the GABA production returned after the stress:
+Interestingly, when they then introduced an anti-inflammatory, the GABA production returned after the stress: